ivvycode/apidocs/venues/getoraddbookingdata/add-or-update-opportunity.md

 The _contact type_ of a opportunity is either a _company_ **or** a _contact_.
 When _companyId_ **or** _company_ is present in the request then the _contact type_ of the opportunity is set to _company_, and the _companyLeadContactId_ **or** _contact_ must be a contact that belongs to that company.
 Otherwise the _contact type_ of the opportunity is set to _contact_ and contactId can be any valid contact in the venue's account.

 If _contact_ and _company_ are present in request then it will link given contact to company.

+### Assigning an agent to the opportunity

+The Agent field (Company + Contact) can be set via _agentCompanyId_/_agentContactId_ (an existing company/contact), or via _agentCompany_/_agentContact_ (to add a new company/contact and assign it as the Agent in the same request).
+This is only supported for sources with `isReferral` set to true \(this is separate from and unrelated to the _referralCompanyId_/_referralContactId_ fields, which only apply to the single built-in "Referral Program" source\).

+A company assigned as the Agent via _agentCompany_ is automatically flagged as an agent \(`isAgent` is set to true\), matching the "Add" dialog behaviour for the Agent field in the UI.

+To remove the Agent from an opportunity, send `agentCompanyId` and `agentContactId` as `null`.

 ## Example Request